tejas1904/UI-PRMD-Visualize-python-port/README.md

 similarly it is same for the positions file

-as the angles are is e YXZ triplet of Euler angles we combine it with the positions and after all operations the resulting and returned numpy array shape is [22 X 3 X frames] this is plotted as a skeleton in matplotlib
+as the angles are YXZ triplet of Euler angles we combine it with the positions and after all operations the resulting and returned numpy array shape is [22 X 3 X frames] this is plotted as a skeleton in matplotlib